Josh-Walker-GM/pdf-marking-collator/README.md

 --

 This was orginally written as a tool for collating marked undergraduate assignments.
+It's level of functionality reflects my requirements at the time and provides a base to augment.